 QUEEN VICTORIA HOSPITAL, EAST GRINSTEAD

-Dr Barrett qualified at the Royal Dental Hospital of London in 1984, after which he completed the MSc in Experimental Oral Pathology at the Royal London Hospital Medical College (1987) and a PhD at Newcastle University (1993) on oral mucosal Langerhans’ cells.
+Dr Barrett qualified at the Royal Dental Hospital of London in 1984, after which he completed his MSc in Experimental Oral Pathology at the Royal London Hospital Medical College (1987) and PhD at Newcastle University (1993).
 He undertook specialist training in oral & maxillofacial pathology and general histopathology in London, accrediting in 1998.
 He continued to investigate oral immunology, particularly the role of costimulatory molecules, as a Senior Lecturer/Honorary Consultant at the Eastman Dental Institute, University College London until appointed as a Consultant Histopathologist at the Queen Victoria Hospital, East Grinstead in 2004.
 He was the organiser of the UK National Head & Neck Histopathology External Quality Assurance Scheme for three years (2009-11), Chair of the Panel of Examiners in Oral & Maxillofacial Pathology for the Royal College of Pathologists for five (2015-19) and has authored more than 100 publications.
 He became President of the British Society for Oral & Maxillofacial Pathology in 2018.

 UT SOUTHWESTERN MEDICAL CENTRE